johnaeanderson/Synb0-DISCO/README.md

 Create a python (3.5.5) environment with the dependencies from Synb0-DISCO/src/requirements.txt.

+*note, install python environments from here: https://github.com/pyenv/pyenv, then install the software for virtual environments from here https://github.com/pyenv/pyenv-virtualenv

 Note: Always activate your python environment after loading the modules from the previous step.
 This is because loading those modules sometimes override the python environments.
 ```bash
 pyenv virtualenv 3.5.5 synb0